rahul-kr-rai/ChatGPT-Clone/README.md

-# ChatBoat 🤖
+# 🤖 AI ChatBot - MERN Stack

-A full-stack AI-powered chatbot application that leverages Google's Generative AI (Gemini) to provide intelligent conversational experiences.
-ChatBoat offers seamless authentication, conversation management, and a beautiful user interface for interactive AI conversations.
+A powerful, multimodal AI chatbot application built using the MERN Stack (MongoDB, Express, React, Node.js).
+This project leverages Google's Gemini API to handle text and image inputs, providing a ChatGPT-like experience with persistent conversation history and secure authentication.

 ## Quick Links